tarwn/lessthandot-hugo/blogs/content/posts/2015-12-19-how-i-hire-developers.md

     </h3>

     <p>
       The last step is a recap of the day.
-We review the questions from the “must ask” list and answer any new ones that occurred over the course of the day.
+We review the questions from the "must ask" list and answer any new ones that occurred over the course of the day.
 When we get to the end, we commit to a date/time that we'll provide an update by, thank you for taking the time to spend the day with us, and wish you well.
     </p>

     <p>